By Andrew Bennett, KPB Contributor

 If the information submitted via questionnaire seems to indicate a potential fit for our school (based largely on academics), then it’s worth my time to watch a few seconds of video.
 We now list “skills video link” as the first field in the “athletics” tab of our questionnaire to emphasize its importance, and I imagine we’re not alone in that.
 A word of advice to potential recruits: when you’re asked to provide a video link, you should actually take the time to copy and paste the full web address where indicated, so that your video is literally one click away for a college coach.
 When you only enter the name of your recruiting profile or of the platform that hosts your video, you’re adding a cumbersome step (searching) for coaches, one they may or may not be willing to take.
 And hopefully it goes without saying that any site requiring coaches to create a login, enter a password, or retype their email address will drastically reduce the number of views your video receives.
 Like in most other walks of life, opportunities in college recruiting come from the right kind of exposure, and you always want statistics working in your favor.

 As promised, however, I want the focus of this post to remain on the actual video footage itself.
 First and foremost, skills video does not need to be professionally edited.
 It does not need to look impressive, because college coaches don’t care!
 Remember, you’re not producing a trailer for an action movie.
 I can’t speak for every college coach, of course, but I’m willing to bet most coaches would agree there are a handful of things that basic video allows us to identify: athletic movement patterns from good feet to soft hands, clean throwing mechanics, a fluid swing, and more.
 It allows us to judge if you pass the “baseball look” eye test.
-There’s not much additional information we can glean from video, although radar gun readings do provide important verifiable and measurable skills!
+There’s not much additional information we can glean from video, although radar gun readings do provide important verifiable and measurable skills that can help you get recruited without further evaluation!
 Even with radar readings, we can’t evaluate performance, production, toughness, composure, instincts, or intelligence.
 But video provides a great starting point and a strong suggestion of whether it’s worth our time to dig deeper.

 Players who tell me they don’t have video generally give one of three responses when I ask if they can get me some in the near future: “Sorry, I don’t think I’ll be able to,” “I’m not sure how, but I’ll try,” or “I will make some as soon as I can.”
 To the players in that first group: unless I’m able to see you play in person, I cannot recruit you!
 The harsh reality is that without being able to evaluate your abilities in some way, I can’t justify spending any more time on you.
 I typically try to give some guidance or instruction to the players in the second group, but unfortunately, I usually don’t have the time to coach a high school player through the video-making process (but this article does!).
 The players in the third group certainly give me something to look forward to, but what amazes me is that weeks or even months will often pass before the video shows up in my inbox, and in many cases the player has dropped off our radar entirely by that point.
 My guess is that part of problem may be a perception that creating video should be a time-consuming, long-term project.
 That may have been the case before smartphones, but now it couldn’t be further from the truth.